 Tulum and Cobá

 Tulum and Cobá are the first two sites to visit.
 For both sites it might be the best to look for an accommodation in the city of Tulum itself.
 The archaeological site of Tulum is located few driving minutes north of the modern town.
 It is a small site located on a cliff above the carribean sea.

 Cobá can be reached using public transportation, rent a car or using a guided tour.
 Most hotels have contact information for tour guides, who will bring you there and back.

-Ek Balam and Valladolid
+Ek Balam near Valladolid

 From Tulum you can take a bus to Vallodolid, where you should plan the next stay.
 The archaeological site of Ek Balam is around 30 km north of Valladolid.
-It is famous for the great stucca frieze at the side of the main pyramid.
-Tourism in Valladolid is on a low level.
-Therefor it is a good place for shopping.
-I got my best hammock ever in Valladolid.
+It is famous for the great stucco frieze at the side of the main pyramid.
+The name Ek Balam means “Black Jaguar”.

 Izamal is special.
-Most people miss this small town in the north of Yucatan.
+Most people miss this small town in the north of Yucatán.
 The two most massive pyramids did exist here in the ancient times.
 One of them was destroyed and a monastery was build on top.

 Both buildings are located in the middle of the modern town of Izamal, a city in colonial style, worth to watch it.
-You could visit Izamal while you are on the road from Valladolid to Merida or even plan to stay there over night.
+You could visit Izamal while you are on the road from Valladolid to Merida or even plan to stay there overnight.

-Uxmal and Merida
+Uxmal near Merida

 Other buildings like palaces and temples around the pyramid are in a very good condition.
 For Uxmal you should stay in Merida for 2 or 3 days.
 This allows you to visit the city of Merida with its old churches and the museums and plan for a day trip to watch the archaeological site of Uxmal.

-With Merida and Uxmal our first trip in the north of the Yucatan Peninsula ends.
+With Merida and Uxmal our first trip in the north of the Yucatán Peninsula ends.
 You have two possibilities now.
 Return to the Riviera Maya or continue with the second tour.
 I call it the Exotic Route.